 Linux and open source is the future and there is no doubt about that, and to see this come to a reality, a strong foundation has to be lied, by starting from the lowest level possible and that is exposing kids to Linux and teaching them how to use Linux operating systems.

-Today, Linux powers a lot of machines out there, from mobile phones, to tablets, laptops, workstations, servers, supercomputers, cars, air traffic control systems, refrigerators and many more.
+Today, Linux powers a lot of machines out there, from mobile phones to tablets, laptops, workstations, servers, supercomputers, cars, air traffic control systems, refrigerators, and many more.
 With all this and more yet to come in the near future, as I had already stated at the beginning, Linux is the operating system for future computing.

 Because the future belongs to the kids of today, then introducing them to technologies that will change the future is the way to go.
 Therefore they have to be introduced at an early stage to start learning computer technologies and Linux as a special case.

-One thing common to children is curiosity and early learning can help instill the a character of exploration in them when the learning environment is designed to suit them.
+One thing common to children is curiosity and early learning can help instill a character of exploration in them when the learning environment is designed to suit them.

-It is a project by Sugar Labs that aims at designing free tools to support learning among children by making them gain skills in exploring, discovering, creating and also reflecting on ideas.
+It is a project by Sugar Labs that aims at designing free tools to support learning among children by making them gain skills in exploring, discovering, creating, and also reflecting on ideas.
 It is a non-profit organization led by volunteers.

 You can think of sugar as both a desktop and a collection of learning activities that help encourage active involvement from children who are learning.

 It features collaboration, reflection, and discovery right from the user interface thus enabling children to have the opportunity to use computers on their own terms.
 You can run a full sugar environment on any computer at any time from a bootable USB drive or install it on the computers hard disk.